You are listening to the Sean Hannity Radio Show podcast.

 Do you guys provide mammograms?

-We do not provide mammograms.
+We do not provide a mammogram.

-Do you have OBGINs here?
+Do you have OBGYNs here?

-We do not know.
+We do not.

-Oh you don't deceptive name, right?
+Which is a deceptive name, right?

-It's an attack on every preventive health service, every safety net, everything that you care about, whether it's early childhood education, whether it's Pap smears, whether it's mammograms, whether it's prenatal care when you're pregnant.
+It's an attack on every preventive health service, every safety net, everything that you care about, whether it's early childhood education, whether it's PAP smears, whether it's mammograms, whether it's prenatal care when you're pregnant.

-No Planned Parenthood does prenatal care.
+No, Planned Parenthood does prenatal care.

-Oh none of them that leaves hundreds of thousands of expectant mothers without access to essential prenatal care and treatment.
+That leaves hundreds of thousands of expectant mothers without access to essential prenatal care and treatment.

 And that is where Planned Parenthood comes in.

-What pregnancy services do you offer we only offer termination services.
+What pregnancy services do you offer?

-You defund access to referrals to other hospitals and specialists and you deny prenatal care.
+You defund access to referrals to other hospitals and specialists, and you deny prenatal care.

 Okay.